 A child is considered dependent if he/she is below 18 years old or below 24 years old and continues secondary, professional, special or higher education.
 Tax allowance for a dependent child is assigned to one of the parents (we assume that the parent with the highest taxable income gets the allowance).
-In 2015, there were tax allowances for dependent spouse and parents, but as of 2016 these allowances were abolished.
-As of 2016, the allowances for dependent spouse or parents are applicable only if the spouse or parents are disabled.
+The allowances for dependent spouse or parents are applicable only if the spouse or parents are disabled.
+As of July 2018, allowance for non-working spouse is applied if the spouse has a child below 3 years old or the spouse has three or more children below 18 years old (or below 24 years old if a child continues secondary, professional, special or higher education) of which at least one is below 7 years old or if the spouse has five children below 18 years old (or below 24 years old if a child continues secondary, professional, special or higher education).
 Generally, for tax allowance purposes a child, a spouse or a parent can be considered dependents of a tax payer only if they do not work, do not receive unemployment benefit (or unemployment stipend), old-age or disability pension, do not receive taxable income above the allowance amount, and are not dependents of any other person.